Birendranath Sasmal: Political activities

-For political reasons, Midnapore district was proposed to divided into two by British Raj and Deshapran started protesting against it.
+For political reasons, Midnapore district was proposed to be divided into two by the British Raj, and Deshapran started protesting against it.
 He toured the region and organised protest movements.
 The proposal for partition was withdrawn.
 He started practising law at Calcutta High Court in 1904.
-In 1913 leaving Calcutta High Court, Birendranath practiced in Midnapore District Court for a few years but later he again joined the High Court.
+In 1913, leaving Calcutta High Court, Birendranath practiced in Midnapore District Court for a few years, but later he again joined the High Court.
+He along with Subhas Chandra Bose and Jatindra Mohan Sengupta, was regarded as one of the three foremost Lieutenants of C. R. Das in Bengal.
 In the High Court, he defended the accused in the Chittagong Armed Robbery case.
 He was jailed for nine months by the British Raj for calling a general strike during the visit of King George V to British India.
-During his stay at Presidency Jail he wrote his autobiography named Sroter Trina.
+During his stay at Presidency Jail, he wrote his autobiography named Sroter Trina.
 He was nationally very well known during the Indian freedom movement and had direct correspondences with leaders such as Motilal Nehru and Madan Mohan Malaviya.

-Non-cooperation novement (1920)
+Non-cooperation movement (1920)

 Sasmal played a leading role in the 1920 Calcutta Session of the National Congress and supported the Non-cooperation movement of 1921.
 Sasmal, by then, had joined the Swarajya Party of Chittaranjan Das.
 He was made Secretary of the Bengal Provincial Congress.
 During this period he also successfully led the local anti-Union Board agitation in Midnapore.

 No-tax movement (1920–1922)

 The Bengal Village Self Government Act was passed in 1919.
 According to that law, 227 union boards were formed in the district.
-Birendranath took up the cause of his people, and plunged into boycott movement.
+Birendranath took up the cause of his people and plunged into the boycott movement.
 He declared that he would walk on bare feet until the union boards were not done away with.
-On 17 December 1921, 226 Union Boards were abolished and the last one was abolished the next year.
+On 17 December 1921, 226 Union Boards were abolished, and the last one was abolished the next year.
 In a gathering, with loud cheers, people put shoes on the feet of their leader.

 Chairman of the Medinipur District Board (1923–1924)

-In 1923, with a huge majority Deshapran Birendranath Sasmal was elected Chairman of the Midnapore district Board.
-Prior to his election, Midnapore had been usually politically governed by people from other districts who had previously migrated to Midnapore district for employment or other reasons, which henceforth changed after his grand victory.
+In 1923, with a huge majority, Deshapran Birendranath Sasmal was elected chairman of the Midnapore district board.
+Prior to his election, Midnapore had been usually politically governed by outsiders from other districts who had previously migrated to Midnapore district for employment or other reasons, which henceforth changed after his grand victory.
 He worked diligently for the development of Midnapore district.
-He improved the health department, ensured the supply of water, spread education and developed the roads.
+He improved the health department, ensured the supply of water, spread education, and developed the roads.
 Dispensaries increased by a large number during his tenure as chairman.
-He also strengthened the primary education in the district, sanctioning a huge sum of 51,000,000 Rupees, which was an unprecedented amount for education.
-He was also, instrumental in establishing the innovative National Schools throughout the district, which were one of a kind.
+He also strengthened the primary education in the district, sanctioning a huge sum of 51,000,000 rupees, which was an unprecedented amount for education.
+He was also instrumental in establishing the innovative National Schools throughout the district, which were one of a kind.
+These national schools, still continue to serve as the pillars of pre-college education in the rural levels of the district.